 The Court took stock of the reports filed and issued certain additional directions.
 In order to address the issue of over-crowding, the Court directed the setting up of a High Powered Committee.

-The applicants asked the Court to relax some of these conditions in light of the COVID-19 situation.
-In particular, they requested the Court to allow the release of prisoners who have been in detention for only two years.
-Further, it requested the Court to reduce the value of the bond from 1 lakh to 5,000 rupees.
-The bond must have two sureties of the specified sum.
+The applicants asked the Court to relax some conditions in light of the COVID-19 situation.
+They requested the Court to allow the release of prisoners who have been in detention for only two years.
 The Court agreed to these relaxations